restrepo/BSM-Submodules/README.md

 ```
 git checkout -b vN.N
 ```
-Finally, be sure to execute `install.sh` to compile the calchep and micromegas submodules
+Finally, be sure to execute `install.sh` to compile the SPHENO, calchep and micromegas submodules

 Official README stars here
 -------------------------------------------------------------------------------